Huntingdale (WA)

 Huntingdale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-By 2041, an above median population growth is projected for the area, with an expected increase of 2,505 persons, reflecting a gain of 25.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of Australian statistical areas is projected, with the area expected to increase by 2,498 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 25.4% in total over the 17 years.

 Frequently Asked Questions - Population